A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Abstract

 \section{Abstract}

-The explosive growth in fake news and its erosion to democracy, justice, and public trust has increased the demand for fake news analysis, detection and intervention.
-This survey comprehensively and systematically reviews fake news research.
-The survey identifies and specifies fundamental theories across various disciplines, e.g., psychology and social science, to facilitate and enhance the interdisciplinary research of fake news.
-Current fake news research is reviewed, summarized and evaluated.
-These studies focus on fake news from four perspective: (1) the false \textit{knowledge} it carries, (2) its writing \textit{style}, (3) its \textit{propagation} patterns, and (4) the \textit{credibility} of its creators and spreaders.
-We characterize each perspective with various analyzable and utilizable information provided by news and its spreaders, various strategies and frameworks that are adaptable, and techniques that are applicable.
-By reviewing the characteristics of fake news and open issues in fake news studies, we highlight some potential research tasks at the end of this survey.
+The explosive growth in fake news and its erosion to democracy, justice, and public trust has increased the demand for fake news detection and intervention.
+This survey reviews and evaluates methods that can detect fake news from four perspectives: (1) the false \textit{knowledge} it carries, (2) its writing \textit{style}, (3) its \textit{propagation} patterns, and (4) the credibility of its \textit{source}.
+The survey also highlights some potential research tasks based on the review.
+In particular, we identify and detail related fundamental theories across various disciplines to encourage interdisciplinary research on fake news.
+We hope this survey can facilitate collaborative efforts among experts in computer and information sciences, social sciences, political science, and journalism to research fake news, where such efforts can lead to fake news detection that is not only efficient but more importantly, explainable.